 It is very common for professionals to use multiple displays with the Workstation Computers.

 A single screen simply does not serve the purpose.
-Multiple displays allow the users to have several windows open in full screen mode simultaneously or to extend desktops to create more desktop space.
+Daisy chaining multiple displays allow the users to have several windows open in full screen mode simultaneously or to extend desktops to create more desktop space.

 Each display screen requires a separate connection terminal on the Workstation.
 The discrete graphic cards usually support multiple connection sockets.